 Tier II capital of CEB comprises of subordinated liabilities which is assessed by DNB and approved as CRR compliant.
-For more details of subordinated liabilities, please see note 20, Subordinated liabilities of CEB's Financial Statements as of 31 December 2017.
+For more details of subordinated liabilities, please see note 20, Subordinated liabilities of CEB's Financial Statements as of 31 December 2018.

-Key changes and drivers: The Own Funds have decreased by 19% due to:
+Key changes and drivers: The Own Funds have decreased by 25% due to CEB RU spin-off.